No Pass, No Play, No Exceptions. Coaches must also have passes.

 Both teams must have USYSA (NJYS, EPYSA, DYSA) passes, to be used exclusively for in-Flight games under CJYSA, required forState Cup qualification.

 Referees will check and verify Game Card roster with player’s pass number, name and shirt number as well as the coaches passes for each team.
-No more than 18 players and 3 coaches are allowed on the touch line with the team.
-(Please note, the Got Soccer system, as of SPRING 2013, carries over US Club pass numbers to teams who also hold NJYS pass numbers or a NJYS out of state roster, if teams follow procedure given to them in email.
+No more than 18 players and 3 coaches are allowed on the touch line with the team for a full sided match, and no more than 14 players and 3 coaches for an 8v8 match.
+Please note, the Got Soccer system, will show US Club pass numbers for teams who also hold NJYS pass numbers or a NJYS out of state roster, if teams follow procedure given to them in email and how to enter and change the default pass ID.
 However, some teams are slow in following the instructions to carry over the US Club roster to the game card.
-Teams may still present a copy of their US Club Official roster and attach to the game card to assist in player identification).
+Teams may still present a copy of their US Club Official roster and attach to the game card to assist in player identification, but should be reminded to follow league instructions and update their team account so the correct ID numbers show for the match.

 The home team is allowed a 15 minute grace period and the visiting team a 30 minute grace period.